There are 3 main reasons which contribute to freezing of a water service lateral – Frost Depth, Water Usage and Exposure to Weather.

 - If you are leaving your building for an extended period of time turn off your water at the main valve (generally located where the water line enters your house).
 Once this is done open your taps to drain water from your plumbing lines.
 Try to ensure the lowest tap in your building is always drained.

 - If you think your service is close to freezing open numerous taps in your home and run until full volume and pressure returns.
-Once full pressure returns do not shut off all your taps but leave one trickling (size of a pencil or ¼”) preferably in a laundry sink if available and clear of obstructions and then notify the Township Water & Wastewater Services office (519-848-5327).
+Once full pressure returns do not shut off all your taps but leave one trickling (size of a pencil or ¼”) preferably in a laundry sink if available and clear of obstructions and then notify the Township Water & Wastewater Department (519-848-3620).

 If my service freezes what should I do?